ChrisDavi3s/Active-Learning-Workflow/README.md

 ```

 ### Calculator Configuration
 The workflow requires ASE-compatible calculators.

+Due to me being lazy, the first committee model is used to run the MD. (todo)

 ```python
 # Multiple NequIP models: